moq-wg/moq-transport/draft-ietf-moq-transport.md

 Every Track has a single 'Object Forwarding Preference' and the Original Publisher MUST NOT mix different forwarding preferences within a single track.
-If a subscriber receives different forwarding preferences for a track, it SHOULD close the session with an error of 'Protocol Violation'.
+If a subscriber receives different forwarding preferences for a track, it SHOULD close the session with an error of SESSION_PROTOCOL_VIOLATION.

 ## Object Headers {#message-object}